Sriramakella123/ISQA8086-002/Data Entry Analysis/Data Entry Analysis.md

 3. In the data file **zoop-temp.xlsx** it is mentioned that  _"Station B is in a shallower southern arm of the lake, see yellow notebook for map and details"_ .
 However such yellow notebook or the marked details are not available.
 4. Further for all the data files,the time of data collection is not collected, which might mislead the data analysts and examiners in analyzing the behaviour of species
 5. The years in which the data are collected for the zoop as well as the pond are not same.
 The zoop data file is collected in the year 2011 while pond data in 2010 which leads to false analysis.
-6. The unit of measurement for the columns is not mentioned in any of the data files provided.
+6. The unit of measurement for the columns is not mentioned in any of the data files provided and this is same with respect to pivot chart.The variables plotted have no labels.
 7. In few columns like "Number of chippo.cuni per litre" there exists certain negative values which are not valid.
 8. The columns in the data files are abbreviated and that doesn't provide a clear information with respect to the end user perspective.A definition or the meaning of a column is not provided which makes difficult to analyze the data.

+    Note:Though the abbreviations are provided they are maintained in a seperate spreadsheet and the in extension the pivot chart included doesnot provide much details.

 ## Task-2 Solution